Search Results - Gurais,

 Gurez

-Fareed Kaloo, president of the Habba Khatoon club, presenting a cultural item in Gurez Gurez, or Gurais (''Guráai'' in the local Shina language), is a valley located in the high Himalayas, about from Bandipore and from Srinagar, to the north of the Kashmir valley.
+Fareed Kaloo, president of the Habba Khatoon club, presenting a cultural item in Gurez Gurez, or Gurais (''Guráai'' in the local Shina language), is a valley located in the high Himalayas of Jammu and Kashmir, India.
+It is located to the north of the Kashmir Valley, separated from it by the great Himalayan range, and is situated about from Bandipore and from Srinagar.
 At about above sea level, the valley is surrounded by snow-capped mountains.
-It has diverse fauna and wildlife including the Himalayan brown bear and the snow leopard.
+The fauna include the Himalayan brown bear and the snow leopard.
 The Kishanganga River flows through the valley.

 The valley lies near the Line of Control, which separates it from the Astore and Neelum districts of Pakistan-administered Kashmir.
-Being situated very close to the Burzil Pass, which leads into Astore, the inhabitants are ethnic Dards/Shins.
+It is very close to the Burzil Pass, which leads into Astore, and the inhabitants are ethnic Dards/Shins.
 They speak the Shina language and have the same styles of dress and culture as their kinsmen in Pakistani-administered Gilgit-Baltistan.

 Due to heavy snowfall (around ) and closure of Razdan Pass in winter, the valley remains cut off for six months of the year.